-The curriculum is all the planned activities that are organised in order to promote learning and personal growth and development.
-It includes not only the formal requirements of the Early Learning Goals and the National Curriculum, but also the range of extra-curricular activiies organised in order to enrich the experience of the children.
+The curriculum has been developed to promote learning and personal growth and development.
+It includes not only the formal requirements of the Early Learning Goals and the National Curriculum, but also the range of extra-curricular activities organised in order to enrich the experience of the children.
 It also includes the ‘hidden curriculum’, or what the children learn from the way they are treated and expected to behave.
 The school’s approach is reflected in the school aims.

 The school curriculum and school aims are underpinned by the shared values of the school community and the wider community, as stated in the National Curriculum and Early Learning Goals.
 At Panshanger, we value: